DSC-Unilag/ohw-2020-5/README.md

 Foodies First Website
 ==========================
 ## Description :
-  Foodies First is a catering service that provides home-made meals at affordable prices.
+  [Foodies First](https://foodies-first-gnc.herokuapp.com) is a catering service that provides home-made meals at affordable prices.
 We prepare varieties of dishes on order-basis.
 We offer meal packages including breakfast & lunch deals, bowls of soup & stew and many more Picked-up or delivered to your doorstep within Lagos.

+  Link to the hosted site: https://foodies-first-gnc.herokuapp.com

 ## Solution:
   We  implemented  a modern user friendly frontend design with the following features